Skip to main content

 1. In the left navigation, click your Profile & Account icon.
 Then, select Notifications from the menu.

-2. Click the Add notification button at the top.
+2. Click Add notification at the top.

 3. In the Add notification dialog, select the Project and Environment you’d like to be notified about.